-Then, the law brings the believers to Christ for cleansing: “Therefore the law was our tutor to bring us to Christ, that we might be justified by faith” (Galatians 3:24).
+Then, when sin is revealed in the life, the law brings the believers to Christ for cleansing: “Therefore the law was our tutor to bring us to Christ, that we might be justified by faith” (Galatians 3:24).
 The law cannot save a sinner, nor can it put an end to sin or its power in his life.
 Christ does the work of transformation.
 The sinner who wants to be saved under law will find only judgement and bondage to sin.

 Salvation by Grace

-When a person gets saved by the grace of God (Galatians 3:24), his sinful past is forgiven, and he receives divine power to walk in newness of life.
+When a person gets saved by the grace of God (Galatians 3:24), his sinful past is instantly forgiven (justification), and he receives divine power to walk and grow in Christ (sanctification).
 Under grace, the struggle against sin is not impossibility but a triumph (Philippians 4:13).
 The offer to be under grace, to have victory over sin, and the enabling power for having every righteous quality, is offered to all people that seek it (John 3:16).